-An interesting anecdote of the shikar or hunting expedition that Nizam went with a British visitor tells about the making of history – the British chronicles say that the British visitor was the master hunter while the Nizam could not hunt anything and the Nizam’s chronicles of course say the vice-versa and the truth may be a hidden hero who remains behind scenes to let these guys take the glory.
-There are many such interesting episodes surrounding always the people from the upper echelons of the society like Nizam’s fear of coming on radio or Nizam’s son sleeping while his father died and was laid to rest etc. Written more or less chronologically, the book stops just after the police action in 1948 that led to the merger of Hyderabad state with India.
+An interesting anecdote of the Shikar or hunting expedition that Nizam went with a British visitor tells about the making of history.
+The British chronicles say that the British visitor was the master hunter while the Nizam could not hunt anything.
+And the Nizam’s Chronicles, of course, say the vice-versa.
+The truth may be a hidden hero who remains behind scenes to let these guys take the glory.
+There are many such interesting episodes surrounding always the people from the upper echelons of the society.
+Like Nizam’s fear of coming on radio or Nizam’s son sleeping while his father died and was laid to rest etc. Written more or less chronologically, the book stops just after the police action in 1948 that led to the merger of Hyderabad state with India.

-Hyderabadis, especially elite ones, are obsessed with the good old days of Nizams and they love to talk about them all the time.
-Sometimes I wonder when would the city come out of the shadow and start living the democracy that it had been for so many decades now.
+Hyderabadis, especially elite ones, are obsessed with the good old days of Nizams.
+And they love to talk about them all the time.
+Sometimes I wonder when would the city come out of the shadow.
+And start living the democracy that it had been for so many decades now.
 My big apprehension is that no one ever talks about a common man in the age of Nizams, almost as if they did not exist.
-MMaybethey did not exist as far as the elite are concerned as they seem to be least bothered about them.
+MMaybethey did not exist as far as the elite are concerned.
+As they seem to be least bothered about them.
 All the whims and fancies of the Nizams and their premiers are also presented as great virtues, which show how much the thought process is still influenced by the aristocratic era.

 I sincerely wish that someone started telling the stories of an ordinary Hyderabadi as well, as they also make the city what it is.

 People of Hyderabad would love this book Legendotes of Hyderabad.